UrsuTudor/messaging_app/README.md

 ## What I would have done differently

   * I would be more aware of the need for a mobile layout from the start and structure my components in a way that would make them less bloated with state.
 A fair amount of the state they share is state needed to display or hide child components during mobile rendering.
+(I have refactored my components into a setup that is cleaner since writing this.)

 ## To do
   * Add group chats